 Board wargames almost always rely on dice rolling for some part of the game.
 It helps determine combat results/morale/weather or the chance of an event happening.

-A lucky series of rolling can change the outcome of game as can a single bad result.
-As gamers we accept that the dice rolling is a major part of the game.
+A lucky series of rolling can change the outcome of a game as can a single bad result.
+As gamers, we accept that the dice rolling is a major part of the game.
 Does this mean I need to show them in my computer games?

 As you may detect I am not a fan of showing animated, or static, dice in a computer game.
 But I am not just writing games for me – I am writing them for others to enjoy.
 The PC version “Heros of Normandie” shows dice, as does Mark Walkers “Lock ’n Load” whereas Unity of Command does not.
 My next two games are board game conversions with one of them being a solo game with a lot of dice rolling when deciding the enemy actions.
 Should I reflect the dice throwing element of the games in my conversions?